 \subsubsection{Neural networks}

 The neural network structure used in the experiments, both for the encoder and decoder, is depicted in Fig. \ref{fig:nn_architecture}.
-As can be seen, the input size $(T+K+4)$ is the same for both of the networks.
-This is because the size of the latent space is fixed to $T$=24 in all experiments since the main objective is data modelling, not dimensionality reduction.
+The input size $(T+K+4)$ is the same for both networks, because the size of the latent space is fixed at $T$=24 in all experiments, as the main objective is data modelling, not dimensionality reduction.
 The remaining part of the input $(K+4)$ comes from the conditions.
-The only part that differs between the two networks is the output size of the Output Layer ($\sigma/\tilde{\sigma}$), which equals $T$ for the encoder and $V$ for the decoder.
+The only difference between the two networks is the output size of the Output Layer ($\sigma/\tilde{\sigma}$), which equals $T$ for the encoder and $V$ for the decoder.
 Lastly, $L$ and $M$ are set to 3 and 1000, respectively, for all experiments.